-The photo above was taken this morning (30 October 2017) during a protest against farm murders in South Africa.
-I have written a post regarding the well known South African “Farm murders” campaign which was well received by many people in our country.
+On 30 October 2017, yet another protest against farm murders in South Africa was arranged in South Africa.
+I have written a post regarding the well-known South African “Farm murders” campaign which was well received by many people in our country.
 This post was an attempt to bring the statistics used by many people and activists in our country into perspective.
 You can read all about that post here.

 Referring to my post about the false statistics, this is an email message that I received from a very senior person in AfriForum a few months ago:

 The AfriForum Research Institute (ANI) does not in any way affiliate with any outside parties.
 That being said, I would like to bring the most recent report of farm attacks and the 2016/2017 statistics to your attention.
 Please find the report attached.
 I do not, nor have I or will I ever, conducted my research solely with the focus on one race.
 All the statistics and reports released by myself on the topic include ALL victims of farm attacks and farm murders irrespective of their race.
 It is my personal belief that doing so would harm the greater cause of addressing this issue and the race of the victims is, to me, irrelevant.
 Every life matters.
 I can not speak for individuals who quote statistics claiming otherwise.

 I trust that you will find this correspondence with the good faith with which it was intended.

 The statistics attached to this email did in fact reflect the true statistics which more or less conforms to the statistics published by the SAPS.
 This truly emphasizes the fact that AfriForum does not support fake statistics at all.
 Their statistics however includes all races on farms but not for the whole country.